Jewels of Elizabeth II: Coronation Earrings

 Like the Coronation Necklace, these earrings have been worn by queens regnant and consort at every coronation since 1901.
 Made for Queen Victoria in 1858 using the diamonds from an old Garter badge, they are of typical design: a large brilliant followed by a smaller one, with a large pear-shaped drop.
 The drops were originally part of the Koh-i-Noor armlet.
 After they had been made, Victoria wore the earrings and matching necklace in the painting Queen Victoria by the European court painter, Franz Winterhalter.

-Queen Victoria's Stud Earrings

-A pair of large, perfectly matched brilliant cut diamonds set as ear studs for Queen Victoria.

 The Duchess of Gloucester's Pendant Earrings

 These earrings originally had detachable pearl and diamond cluster tops.
 These tops were given to Princess Elizabeth by Queen Mary in 1947, and Princess Elizabeth wore them on her wedding day.
 The drops now have a diamond solitaire topper.
 The pendant earrings have been worn regularly by Queen Elizabeth including important state occasions, such as the State Opening of Parliament in Mauritius in 1972.